Veterans Crisis Line: dial 988 then press 1

 This simple question can open the door to greater communication, and communication and understanding is at the heart of good care, services, and connections.
 Through this insight, it can help to create intentional strategies to better meet the healthcare and community resource needs of Service Members, Veterans, and their families.

-In Nebraska, the suicide rate among veterans was 40 deaths per 100,000 individuals, compared to 30 deaths among all US veterans in 2020.
+In Nebraska, the suicide rate among veterans was 36.4 per 100,000 individuals, compared to 18.2 per 100,000 deaths by suicide among all Nebraskans in 2021.

 Why Does It Matter to Ask This Way?